abe-winter/abe-winter.github.io/_posts/2021-09-19-wearable-police.md

 I’m not, you’ll notice, making any claims about the impact of this technology on crime rates, close rates, anything.
 I read a bunch of PDFs about the impact of policing on crime rates and came away understanding very little.
 Maybe the data will be wrong.
 Maybe it will stir up awful mobs.

-For all the risks, decentralized safety networks will also empower people to accurately report how their lives are, and to be heard by others around them, and to form groups to solve real problems.
+For all the risks, decentralized safety networks will also empower people to accurately report how their lives are, to be heard by others around them, and to form groups to solve real problems.

 I always associated Gandhi with his nonviolent resistance work, but in researching this post, I learned protest was only half his project.
 ‘My real politics,’ he wrote to a colleague, ‘is constructive work’ – the creation of new institutions that advanced his social values.
 Decentralization, whatever else it represents, is a factory for new institutions.